 The Evan Calkins, MD, Fellowship for Community-Based Research provides funding for community-based research or Quality Improvement projects conducted by residents or junior faculty.
 Priority will be given to proposals directed toward the health care needs of the poor and medically disadvantaged in a community-based setting.

 The annual award encourages recipients to explore and discover the rewards and opportunities of community-based scholarship.

-Residents and junior faculty whose career goals are centered around clinical practice are encouraged to apply.
+Residents, fellows (PGY 1-7) and junior faculty whose career goals are centered around clinical practice are encouraged to apply.

 Residents of the combined internal medicine/general preventive medicine residency are also eligible.

 Your project must be implemented in a community setting, a community-based clinical practice, an ambulatory clinic or an emergency room setting of a UB-affiliated hospital.

 Consult and execute preliminary planning with a faculty member possessing recognized expertise in community-based research or quality improvement.

 An active faculty member with appropriate expertise should mentor and guide you throughout the program.

 A committee appointed by the senior associate dean for graduate medical education reviews all applications.

 The committee bases selections on: